Video Download: Dmae A Safe Way To Boost Your Brainpower

 If taking DMAE with Centrophenoxine, reduce the dose of both, since they produce similar effects.
 There are no known symptoms of DMAE deficiency.

-DMAE is considered safe and non-toxic when taken in recommended amounts.
+DMAE is considered safe and non-toxic when taken in the recommended amounts.
 It should be avoided by people with the following conditions:

 - Bipolar disease/manic depression.